All COM majors require:

 Business Core Courses

 The Business Core courses are upper division courses (300 or 400 level).
 They offer the breadth and depth you need to be a successful business professional.
-We recommend taking most of the Business Core courses early in your program, but after completing your Foundation courses.
+We recommend taking most of the Business Core courses early in your program.

 The Business Core courses are similar for most majors.
 You can compare each College of Management major and the required courses to determine which major you prefer.
 If you know you want to be in the College of Management, but are unsure which major is right for you, you have a few semesters to take the both the Foundation and Business Core courses before choosing.
 You don't have to decide on a specific major until you begin taking Major Required courses.
 The Foundation and Business Core courses have multiple sections offered every term.